 TO MAKE PLANTAIN SALVE:

-- Infuse Plantain leaves (fresh or dried) into your choice of carrier oil.
+- Infuse Plantain leaves into your choice of carrier oil.
 I used Olive oil for this particular batch.
 I work with slow oil infusions over a period of 4-12 weeks, depending on whether or not I am doing a single, double, or triple infusion, but you can also use a quick infusion method using a double boiler and low heat if you need to whip up a batch of salve in a pinch.

 - Melt 1 part local beeswax in a double boiler over low to medium heat.
 Once it is melted, stir in 5 parts of your Plantain infused oil.
 Once everything is incorporated, remove the blend from the heat and add in a few drops of Lavender (Lavandula angustifolia) and Helichrysum (Helichrysum italicum) essential oils.
 These particular essential oils are also very nourishing to the skin and are known to help aid the skin in its healing process.
 You can leave them out of the recipe if you prefer not to work with them - the salve will be effective either way, but they do create a beautiful synergy with the Plantain if you choose to work with them.